tomohisa/dcb-events.github.io/docs/advanced/composing-projections.md

 ## How to use this with DCB

 The complexity of above examples might be daunting.
 In an actual project, the composability would be provided by some generic [library](../libraries/index.md).
-Unlike here, an actual implementation would not filter the events in memory, but build a [query object](../libraries/specification.md#query) from the given projections that allows to performantly fetch only relevant events from the Event Store.
+Unlike here, an actual implementation would not filter the Events in memory, but build a [query object](../libraries/specification.md#query) from the given projections that allows to performantly fetch only relevant Events from the Event Store.

 Most of the [examples](../examples/index.md) use this technique.